pytorch/pytorch/docs/source/complex_numbers.rst

      the API will be soon updated to use complex tensors.

 .. warning ::
-     Complex Tensors is a beta feature and subject to change.
+     Complex tensors is a beta feature and subject to change.

 Creating Complex Tensors
 ------------------------